shy2net/nemex-angular2-tooltip/README.md

 - Advanced configurations.
 - Easy to use yet highly configurable.

+This package contains an example usage with thefollwing tooltips:

 ## Tooltip installation
 Install the package using the following command:
 > npm install nemex-angular2-tooltip --save